 This metric tells you the percent of long-term patients who had a fall leading to major injury.
 We use this statistic in computing our nursing ratings.

 In Broomall Rehabilitation and Nursing Center, 1.85% of Patients had UTIs

 This tells you the percentage of patients who sustained a urinary tract infection.
 These infections may be associated with poor hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This figure is a measure of the percent of long-term stay residents taking antipsychotic drugs.
-While antipsychotic drugs serve an important medical purpose, it is important to confirm these drugs are being used appropriately.
-In some situations, excessive reliance on these medications may mean that a facility is using these drugs to control patient behavior.
+This measures the percentage of long-term patients taking antipsychotic medications.
+While antipsychotic medications serve an important medical purpose, it is important to ensure these drugs are being used only where medically required.
+In limited situations, excessive reliance on these medications may indicate that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication